Frequently Asked Questions

 Do I get my own bathroom?

 Our bathrooms are not en suite.
-3B has two bathrooms, shared by all guests: one full bathroom with shower, and one half bathroom (what our European travelers might call a water closet or toilet).
+3B has two bathrooms, shared by the household: one full bathroom with shower, and one half bathroom (what our European travelers might call a water closet or toilet).

 How can I pay?